Error-First Callbacks

 if (--pending === 0) processAll(results);

 });First error wins.
-Once any read fails, subsequent completions are ignored.
-This is the same semantics Promise.all uses - reject on the first failure.
+Once any read fails, later callback completions are ignored by the guard.
+The reads already in flight still complete at the operating-system and libuv level; this guard is first-failure notification, not cancellation.
+That mirrors one visible part of Promise.all: reject on the first failure.
 You can also implement "collect all errors" semantics, similar to Promise.allSettled, but the boilerplate gets heavy.
-You'd need a separate errors array, a combined counter for successes and failures, and a final callback that receives both arrays.
-At this point you're basically reimplementing promise combinators with manual state tracking.
+You need a separate errors array, a combined counter for successes and failures, and a final callback that receives both arrays.
+At that point, you are mostly reimplementing promise combinators with manual state tracking.

-There's also the "waterfall" pattern: a series of async operations where each one's result feeds into the next, but you also need to pass accumulated state through the chain.
-Without abstractions, this means passing extra arguments through closure scope, which gets tangled fast.
-If step 3 needs the result of step 1 (not just step 2), you either hoist a variable into the outer scope or pass it as a parameter through intermediate callbacks that don't use it.
+The same manual state shows up in waterfall code.
+A waterfall is a series of async operations where each result feeds into the next, while accumulated state also moves through the chain.
+Without an abstraction, that means passing extra values through closure scope.
+If step 3 needs the result of step 1, not just step 2, you either hoist a variable into an outer scope or pass it as a parameter through intermediate callbacks that do not use it.

-And then there's the "retry" pattern.
-If an operation fails and you want to retry it with exponential backoff, you need to wrap the callback in a recursive function that calls setTimeout on failure and re-issues the original async call.
-The retry count, the backoff delay, the max retries - all of these have to be tracked in closure variables around a recursive callback.
-It works, but reading the code requires mentally simulating the recursion across async boundaries.
+Retry code adds one more layer.
+If an operation fails and you want to retry it with exponential backoff, you wrap the callback in a recursive function that calls setTimeout on failure and reissues the original async call.
+The retry count, backoff delay, and maximum retry count all live in closure variables around a recursive callback.
+It works, but reading the code requires mentally following recursion across async handoffs.

-The library async.js (by Caolan McMahon) appeared early in Node's history precisely because these patterns were so common and so error-prone.
-It provided async.parallel, async.series, async.waterfall, async.retry, async.queue, and dozens of other flow control utilities.
-At its peak, async was the most-depended-on package on npm.
+The async package, originally known through the async.js project by Caolan McMahon, appeared early in Node's history because these patterns were common and error-prone.
+It provided async.parallel, async.series, async.waterfall, async.retry, async.queue, and dozens of other flow-control utilities.
+In the callback era it became one of npm's heavily depended-on packages.
 It existed because raw callbacks made flow control a manual exercise in state tracking, and developers kept reimplementing the same patterns with the same bugs.

 Callback Hell and Inversion of Control